apache/phoenix-site/site/source/src/site/markdown/bulk_dataload.md

 OR

     HADOOP_CLASSPATH=/path/to/hbase-protocol.jar:/path/to/hbase/conf hadoop jar phoenix-<version>-client.jar org.apache.phoenix.mapreduce.CsvBulkLoadTool --table EXAMPLE --input /data/example.csv

+The JSON MapReduce loader is launched using the `hadoop` command with the Phoenix client jar, as follows:

+    hadoop jar phoenix-<version>-client.jar org.apache.phoenix.mapreduce.JsonBulkLoadTool --table EXAMPLE --input /data/example.json

 The input file must be present on HDFS (not the local filesystem where the command is being run).